 In 2017, as part of this educational campaign, RVF has designed a brochure ‘Vaccination.
 Boosting Lifelong Immunity of the Child’, describing the benefits of immunization in layman’s terms to parents, and distributed 70,000 copies of this brochure among all St. Petersburg maternity wards to be offered to postpartum women.
 Also, RVF arranged for production of an animated film featuring Klepa (children’s favorite character) to help children and their parents understand the benefits of vaccines.
 The Federal Rospotrebnadzor has given their approval to disseminate it at the regional Rospotrebnadzor sites followed by its promotion at the federal level during World Immunization Week.
 Copies of the animated film are requested for all St. Petersburg pediatric outpatient clinics to be shown at the patients waiting areas.

-In 2017-2018, in coordination with the Committee on Health and Rospotrebnadzor, RVF has been providing financial and organizational support for postgraduate education courses on vaccination for physicians on the basis of the Children’s Scientific and Clinical Center for Infectious Diseases and for nurses on the basis of St. Petersburg Center for Postgraduate Education of Workers with Medical and Pharmaceutical Education.
+In 2017-2019, in coordination with the Committee on Health and Rospotrebnadzor, RVF has been providing financial and organizational support for postgraduate education courses on vaccination for physicians on the basis of the Children’s Scientific and Clinical Center for Infectious Diseases and for nurses on the basis of St. Petersburg Center for Postgraduate Education of Workers with Medical and Pharmaceutical Education.
 Training programs have been developed by certified specialists and duly approved for use in postgraduate education.
 In May 2018, the first 50 doctors graduated from the training course followed by first 30 nurses graduating later in the month.
 A similar course for both doctors and nurses was conducted in the fall of 2018 and 49 doctors and 24 nurses graduated in December 2018.
 Another course for both doctors and nurses will be held in February-April 2019.
 RVF plans to carry out a study on how the gained knowledge is applied in practice.

 After the final step is completed, RVF and other program partners will review the results of the post-interventional survey and trends in coverage rates.
 This will help shape the potential expansion of the initiative to other population centers as a replicable model.